-Mezzo-soprano Mary Gerbi is a versatile soloist, chamber musician, and ensemble member, whose repertoire ranges from plainchant to premieres of new music.
-She has been praised for her “earthy tone and crisp diction,” “trumpet-like projection,” and “impressive control,” (Boston Musical Intelligencer) and for “project[ing] emotion with easy power” (Boston Globe).
+Mezzo-soprano Mary Gerbi is a versatile soloist, chamber musician, and ensemble member, whose repertoire ranges from plainchant to new music premiers.
+She has been praised for her “earthy tone and crisp diction,” “trumpet-like projection,” and “impressive control,” (Boston Musical Intelligencer); and for “project[ing] emotion with easy power” (Boston Globe).

-As a concert soloist, Ms. Gerbi’s recent performances include Haydn’s Salve Regina and Britten’s Ceremony of Carols with Boston Cecilia, Corigliano’s Fern Hill with the Maryland Choral Society, Handel’s Judas Maccabeus with the Berkshire Bach Society, and selections from Bach’s Christmas Oratorio with both Emmanuel Music and the Handel and Haydn Society; Bach's cantata BWV 12 with the Connecticut Early Music Festival; and John Knowles Paine's Mass in D with the Hampshire Choral Society.
+As a concert soloist, Ms. Gerbi’s performances include Haydn’s Salve Regina and Britten’s Ceremony of Carols with Boston Cecilia; Corigliano’s Fern Hill with the Maryland Choral Society; Handel’s Judas Maccabeus with the Berkshire Bach Society; selections from Bach’s Christmas Oratorio with both Emmanuel Music and the Handel and Haydn Society; Bach's cantata BWV 12 with the Connecticut Early Music Festival; and John Knowles Paine's Mass in D with the Hampshire Choral Society.
 A naturally gifted actress, she has portrayed the title role in Alessando Scarlatti’s La Principessa Fedele with Amherst Early Music and Elisa in Maria Teresa Agnesi’s Sofonisba with La Donna Musicale.
 With the Connecticut Early Music Festival, she premiered the role of Tiresias in a new prologue to Purcell's Dido and Aeneas in which she also performed as the Spirit and Sailor.
-In high demand as an ensemble member, she sings regularly with the Handel and Haydn Society, Boston Baroque, Emmanuel Music, Yale Choral Artists, and several other groups.
+In high demand as an ensemble member, she sings regularly with the Handel and Haydn Society, Boston Baroque, True Concord Voices and Orchestra, Emmanuel Music, and several other groups.

 Ms. Gerbi is also an experienced singer of 20th-century and contemporary works.
-Last season she appeared on the Boston Modern Orchestra Project’s concert series performing David Lang’s The Little Match Girl Passion “with outstanding sensitivity and skill” (Boston Classical Review).
+She appeared on the Boston Modern Orchestra Project’s concert series performing David Lang’s The Little Match Girl Passion “with outstanding sensitivity and skill” (Boston Classical Review).
 She performed with the groundbreaking vocal ensemble Boston Secession for eight years, and can be heard on their recordings Surprised by Beauty: Minimalism in Choral Music and Afterlife.
-She joined the Lorelei Ensemble for their debut recording; she sang on and contracted the chorus for an album of choral works by Carson Cooman, and was both an ensemble member and soloist on The Sacred Voice: Heinrich Christensen Conducts Sacred Vocal Works by Graham Gordon Ramsay.
+She joined the Lorelei Ensemble for their debut recording; she sang on and contracted the chorus for an album of choral works by Carson Cooman; and she was both an ensemble member and soloist on The Sacred Voice: Heinrich Christensen Conducts Sacred Vocal Works by Graham Gordon Ramsay.
 She recorded an album of Steven Paulus's choral music with True Concord Voices and Orchestra that will be released in September 2015.